 The Unsung IM Programs series

 About two dozen “core” programs dominate investment migration marketing materials – and news sites like this one.
-But there are literally hundreds of money-based immigration programs out there.
-We intentionally use the term “money-based” because not all the programs covered in this series are based on investments.
-Many are, but others are based on donations, or your income, or your net worth.
+But there are literally hundreds of capital-based immigration programs out there.
+We intentionally use the term “capital-based” because not all the programs covered in this series are based on investments.
+Many are, but others are based on donations, your income, or your net worth.

-But they are all, one way or another, based on money.
-Money that you must either invest, donate, earn, or just have.
+But they are all, one way or another, based on capital.
+Capital that you must either invest, donate, earn, or just have.

-The great bulk of money-based immigration programs rarely gets any attention.
+The great bulk of capital-based immigration programs rarely gets any attention.
 That’s regrettable because there’s a smorgasbord of high-quality ones in all price ranges; many practically free.

 In this series, therefore, we’re highlighting a number of more obscure programs that we think have merit for some demographic groups.

 We’ll go through programs in each of the IMI Program Pages categories: